davidcarlisle/ll/en/extra-02.md

 line 7, the "real" error is in the definition on line 3, so it is important to see the whole error message.

-Beware that some editors show one line "summaries" of the error log this can be particularly misleading if shown as
+Beware that some editors show one line "summaries" of the error log.
+This can be particularly misleading if shown as

 `line 7: undefined command: ...\mycommand`